bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-I went from 0 to 10 PI.
-I can see the result here, and so on&hellip; Now that you tweak the example, you can try to understand what is going on.
+<p>I went from 0 to 10 PI.
+I can see the result here, and so on&hellip; Now that you tweak the example,
+you can try to understand what is going on.
 Okay, this thing is a name followed by a parenthesis. an open parenthesis with a closing parenthesis.
 It&apos;s a function call.
 When you&apos;ve got something like